huikang-tmp-workspace/resume/index.md

 Poe</a>
 </div>

-## Work Experience
+## Experience

 **Quora**
 `Nov 2021 - Present`<br>
 Machine Learning Engineer

-- Improved the recommendation systems for Quora feed and digest
+- Designed, implemented and tested changes for Quora feed and digest recommendations
+- Investigated issues with retrieval and ranking algorithms with funnel analysis
 - Runs the product interview for content recommendation systems

-- Generates Quora questions with LLMs with evaluation and logging
+- <br>
+- Prompted and finetuned the generation of questions to create on Quora
-- Wrote and evaluated prompts for topic labelling
+- Wrote and evaluated prompts to infer, retrieve and select topics to label content

-- Promoting the internal use of Claude Code with advice on best practices
+- <br>
-- Prototyping an tool to write, execute and verify Trino queries for offline data
+- Built a tool to write, execute and verify Trino queries for offline data
+- Promoted the internal use of Claude Code with advice on best practices
+- <br>

-- Languages: python, prompt engineering, Trino/PrestoSQL, C++,
+- Languages: python, prompt engineering, Trino/PrestoSQL, C++
 - Technical domains: recommendation systems, large language models, git, A/B testing

 **Teralytics**
 `Jan 2020 - Nov 2020`<br>
 Data Science Intern

-- Designed and implemented metrics to illustrate the accuracy of proposed methods
+- Designed and implemented metrics to illustrate the correctness of features
 - Optimized and parallelised routine calculation pipelines with PySpark
 - Technical domains: python pandas matplotlib pyspark, git, unit tests, bash